soydetemporada/website/README.md

 .

 ## Technical requirements
-It's important that the team includes a programmer specialised in apps or webapps.
+It's important that the team includes a programmer specialised in webapps.
 An illustrator is not essential but it would be really appreciated.

 ## Profile of collaborators needed
 - **Journalists** (investigation on incorrect calendars and the national situation)
 - **Climatologists** (investigation on weather in each region of Spain)
-- **Agricultors** o people with experience in the farming world
+- **Farmers** o people with experience in the farming world
 - **Illustrators** (drawings of products and of seasonal calendar)
-- **Designers** (app design)
+- **Designers**
-- **Programmers** (web structure and form integration)
+- **Programmers**